 I PLAN NOT TO EVACUATE AND WILL GO TO A FRIEND/FAMILY MEMBER'S HOME.
-I HAVE

-NOTIFIED THEM AND MADE THE APPROPRIATE ARRANGEMENTS.
+I HAVE NOTIFIED THEM AND MADE THE APPROPRIATE ARRANGEMENTS.

 Name:

 Address:

 Phone number:

-I PLAN TO EVACUATE AND WILL GO TO A FRIEND/FAMILY MEMBER'S HOME OUT OF THE AT-RISK AREA.
+I PLAN TO EVACUATE AND WILL GO TO A FRIEND/FAMILY MEMBER'S HOME OUT OF TH RISK AREA.
 I HAVE NOTIFIED THEM AND MADE THE APPROPRIATE ARRANGEMENTS.
+HE AT

 Name:

 Address:

 Phone number:

 I PLAN TO GO TO A PUBLIC SHELTER (IF AVAILABLE).

 City:

 I PLAN TO STAY IN A HOTEL/MOTEL.

 Name of hotel/motel:

 Phone number:

 Location and city:

 ALTERNATE HOTEL/MOTEL LOCATION.

 Name of hotel/motel:

 Phone number:

 Location and city:

-I HAVE CALCULATED THE DRIVING TIME TO MY DESTINATION AT APPROXIMATELY FOUR TIMES THE NORMAL DRIVING TIME, AND IT IS:
+I HAVE CALCULATED THE DRIVING TIME TO MY DESTINATION AT APPROXIMATELY FOU TIMES THE NORMAL DRIVING TIME, AND IT IS: JR

+I HAVE STUDIED THE EVACUATION ROU JTE THAT BEST SUITS MY NEEDS.

 My evacuation route will be:

-I HAVE MADE PLANS FOR MY SPECIAL NEEDS FAMILY MEMBERS.
+I HAVE MADE PLANS FOR MY SPECIAL N NEEDS FAMILY MEMBE RS.

 My plans are:

 I HAVE MADE PLANS FOR MY PETS.

 My plans are:

-I HAVE COMPLETED MY PROPERTY IN WATERPROOF PLACE.
-VENTORY AND PLACED IT IN A SAFE,
+I HAVE COMPLETED MY PROPERTY INV ENTORY AND PLACED IT IN A SAFE, WATERPROO

+PLACE.

 Location:

-I HAVE MADE AN ASSESSMENT OF MY ' INSURANCE NEEDS.
-I HAVE THE FOLLOWING:
+I HAVE MADE AN ASSESSMENT OF MY II NSURANCE NEEDS.
+I H IAVE THE FOLLOWING:

-Homeowners Insurance Flood Insurance
+Homeowners Insurance - Flood Insurance

-Wind and Hail Insurance Renters Insurance
+Wind and Hail Insurance - Renters Insurance

 INSURANCE INFORMATION:

 Name of Company/Agent:

-Phone number:
+Phone Number:

-Address:
+Adress:

-Exterior windows PRECAUTIONS FOR THE FOLLOWING:
+I HAVE COMPLETED THE NECESSARY P RECAUTIONS FOR THE FOLLOWING:

+Exterior windows Roof protec tion

-Large windows and glass doors Roof protection Indoor hazard protection plan
+Large windows and glass doors Indoor hazo ard protection plan

-Garage doors Outdoor property protection plan
+Garage doors Outdoor pr operty protection plan

 Roof gable ends Trees

-vooi 8anie eiidz ii ees

-EXTRA EXPENSE DUE TO A DISASTER, AND HAVE UNT OF MONEY THAT WILL BE REQUIRED TO SEE DISASTER.
+I HAVE IDENTIFIED ANY ANTICIPATED E CALCULATED AN APPROXIMATE AMOU MYSELF AND MY FAMILY THROUGH A D NT OF MONEY THAT W O A DISASTER, AND HAVE VILL BE REQUIRED TO SEE

 That amount is: \$